AVR-biosecurity-bioinformatics/freyr/README.md

 # PipeRline

+This pipeline is currently being re-written in the **Nextflow** language as a _containerised_ and _reproducible_ workflow.

+This pipeline is also partially inspired by the [nfcore/ampliseq](https://github.com/nf-core/ampliseq) pipeline!

+### old README text

 PipeRline is a targets based Metabarcoding pipeline implemented in R

 The best place to start is going through the [General introduction to the pipeRline workflow](https://alexpiper.github.io/piperline/vignettes/general.html)